Prototype-Grounded Concept Models for Verifiable Concept Alignment: Experiments

+\textbf{PGCMs allow for novel model editing interventions, increasing accuracy and improving alignment (Table \ref{tab:model_edits}).} We evaluate PGCMs before and after performing model editing, considering two interventions: \textit{removing} wrong prototypes and \textit{editing} (correcting) their concepts.
+For these experiments, we gave ColorMNIST+'s and CLEVR-Hans3's training and validation sets noisy concept labels (see Appendix \ref{app:experimental_details} for details).
+As a result, some of the learned prototypes are misaligned to the human, e.g.\ learning a prototype with image representation \digit{1} and concept representation $c_5=1$, as opposed to $c_1=1$.
+By dropping the wrong prototypes or editing their concept representation, accuracy on the non-noisy test set significantly increases. \textit{Such interventions are not possible with standard CBMs.}

+\textbf{PGCMs are flexible and can work with a variety of segmentation methods}, showing that any type of segmentation can be used, depending on what is available.
+For ColorMNIST+, we train a segmenter \textit{jointly} with the network using the provided ground-truth masks.
+In CelebA, we \textit{pretrain} a segmenter using the dataset's masks before using it to train the model.
+For CLEVR-Hans3, since ground-truth masks are not provided in the original dataset, we use the \textit{Segment Anything Model (SAM)} \citep{kirillov2023segment} to extract object segmentations.
+For CUB, we consider the entire input image as one image part, avoiding segmentation altogether, which effectively turns the model into a prototype network instead of a part-prototype network.

 \textbf{PGCMs are more or equally responsive to concept interventions compared to standard CBMs (Figure \ref{fig:intervenability}).} In PGCMs, concepts are not modeled conditionally independent, which allows a single concept intervention to influence multiple concept predictions (\textit{dashed line}, PGCM*).
-Figure \ref{fig:intervenability} shows that this improves intervenability compared to CBMs and variants that model concepts independently for ColorMNIST+.
+Figure \ref{fig:intervenability} shows that this improves intervenability compared to CBMs and variants that model concepts independently for ColorMNIST+ (weak concept correlations) and especially for CUB (strong concept correlations).
 For CelebA, we notice that standard interventions perform better (PGCM), as the inter-concept dependencies are insufficient in this dataset.
+We include task accuracy intervention curves in Appendix \ref{app:additional_exp}.

-\textbf{PGCMs' accuracy depends on model capacity, controlled by the number of learned prototypes}, like all prototype-based models (Figure \ref{fig:clevr_ablation}).
-Increasing the number of prototypes improves concept accuracy, which in turn leads to gains in task performance.
+\textbf{PGCMs' accuracy depends on model capacity, controlled by the number of learned prototypes like other prototype-based models (Figure \ref{fig:clevr_ablation}).} Increasing the number of prototypes improves concept accuracy, which in turn leads to gains in task performance.
 However, as the number of prototypes grows, interpretability decreases due to higher cognitive load.
 When the number of prototypes is limited, the model may struggle to represent the full variability of the data, resulting in reduced concept accuracy and, consequently, lower task accuracy.
 This highlights a fundamental trade-off in PGCMs between interpretability and capacity, similar to other prototype-based approaches.